martafonekVOLE/RUST_P2P_Filesystem/README.md

 should
 be enough for the network to be able to function properly in this iteration.

-Each node that has succesfully passed the initial setup will be able to send messages to other nodes.
+Each node that has successfully passed the initial setup will be able to send messages to other nodes.
 The messages will be of type `PING`, `STORE`, `FIND_NODE` and `FIND_VALUE`.
 For this milestone, we will only focus on the `PING` and `FIND_NODE` messages.
 The `PING` message is used to check if a node is still online and is issued only to nodes known by their actual IP and port.
 The `FIND_NODE` message is used to find a node in the network, given its Key.